-The 2020 Jeep Wrangler will offer a 3.0-liter V-6 diesel engine.
+The 2020 Jeep Wrangler offers a 3.0-liter V-6 diesel engine.
 The EcoDiesel produces 260 horsepower and 442 pound-feet of torque and is borrowed from the Ram 1500.
 It will only be available on the four-door Wrangler Unlimited models paired with an eight-speed automatic transmission.
 The EPA estimates 25 combined mpg.

 When the fourth-generation Jeep Wrangler (JL) debuted for the 2018 model year, the big news was the announcement of a diesel engine for the U.S. Though diesel powertrains have been available for European-spec Wranglers for some time, this is the first time they’re being offered stateside.
 The 2020 Wrangler and its Gladiator pickup sibling will have a diesel option, albeit with some compromises.

-“Diesel power will be offered in response to overwhelming consumer demand with a 3.0-liter EcoDiesel V-6 with ESS” (engine stop-start) Fiat Chrysler Automobiles confirmed in a press release.
+“Diesel power will be offered in response to overwhelming consumer demand with a 3.0-liter EcoDiesel V-6 with ESS” (engine stop-start) Fiat Chrysler Automobiles confirmed in a press release last September.
 The motor produces 260 horsepower and 442 pound-feet of torque.
 The engine was manufactured by FCA EMEA (Europe, Middle East, Africa) and adapted by FCA US to meet NAFTA (North American Free Trade Agreement) regulations.

 And now the bad news

-Pricing and EPA figures for the Wrangler’s diesel engine options are not yet available.
-We do know that upgrading to the EcoDiesel on the Ram 1500 costs $4,995 over the base V-6 and $3,000 over the 5.7-liter Hemi V-8 eTorque.
+Compare the Wrangler’s figures to the 2020 Ram 1500 EcoDiesel, which costs $4,995 over the base V-6 and $3,000 over the 5.7-liter Hemi V-8 eTorque.
 The official Ram website states that the 3.0L EcoDiesel V6 engine gets up to 22 mpg in the city and 32 mpg on the highway.